 A decade ago, first-time buyers in London spent about half of the average take-home pay on their mortgage.
-Today, getting on the housing ladder is costing them nearly a third of their pay cheques.
+Today, getting on the housing ladder is costing them nearly 70% of their paycheques.

 But taking the country as a whole, property has actually become more affordable for first-time buyers, mostly because it costs less to borrow money due to historically low interest rates.

-Source: Nationwide: First-time buyer affordability indices: Q1 2019 Raising a family Most parents say their children are priceless; well, they're certainly not cheap!
+Raising a family Most parents say their children are priceless; well, they're certainly not cheap!
 Do you think you'll want children?
-On average a UK family has 1.9 children, how many would you ideally have?
+On average a UK family has 1.7 children, how many would you ideally have?